dheerajshenoy/IMGV/README.md

 # Changelogs and Bug Fixes

 - 15 Aug 2024
-    - Make minimap render over the graphicsview instead of being a widget on the panel
+    - Make minimap render over the graphicsview instead of being a widget on the panel.

-      This is the old minimap
+      This is the old minimap:

       <img src="https://github.com/user-attachments/assets/91273888-b596-4001-b429-786f700cb983" width="600px" />

-      This is the new minimap
+      This is the new minimap:

       <img src="https://github.com/user-attachments/assets/b917098f-8abb-48f8-b810-fc2d32c6a9d2" width="600px" />

     - Add tag features
     - Create and assign tags for images in a session.
-    - Fit image on load option
+    - Fit image on load option.
-    - Added more configuration options to lua
+    - Added more configuration options to lua.
-    - Add full path tooltip to each thumbnail
+    - Add full path tooltip to each thumbnail.
+    - Add sessions to the open session menu as they are created in app.
+    - Close and clear the notes editor once the session is closed.
+    - Read binary image data from the standard input (piped input).

 - 14 Aug 2024
     - Minimap